privacyguides/privacyguides.org/collections/_pages/providers/dns.md

 </p>

 <p>
-  After installation of either a configuration profile or an app that utilizes the DNS Settings API, the encrypted DNS server can be selected in <em>Settings &rarr; General &rarr; VPN, DNS, & Device Management &rarr; DNS</em>.
+  After installation of either a configuration profile or an app that utilizes the DNS Settings API, the DNS configuration can be selected in <em>Settings &rarr; General &rarr; VPN, DNS, & Device Management &rarr; DNS</em>.
 If a VPN is active, resolution within the VPN tunnel will use the VPN's DNS settings and not your system-wide settings.
 </p>

 <p>